Toilet Gurgling or Bubbling? Here’s What to Do

 • Enter your basement/crawl space and see where the main sewer line exits your home.

-• Start digging for cleanout pipes that terminate below ground level; it may be covered by a maintenance hole, and auger the sewer line from there.
+• Begin digging for cleanout pipes that end below ground; a maintenance hole might hide them.
+Then, use an auger to clear the sewer line from that point.

-Should the gurgling toilet stop now, you know that you have successfully removed the sewer clog.
+If the toilet stops gurgling, it means you cleared the clog from the sewer.
 If not, then we head on to the next tip.

 4. Inspect and Clear the Vent Stack

-Every home has a fairly complex drainpipe system that requires the correct air pressure and flows to function properly and prevent air locks inside these pipes.
-If there is a blockage in the vent stack of your pipe system, it can restrict the airflow and cause a gurgling sound.
+To work well and avoid air locks, all homes need a proper drainpipe system with the right air pressure and flow.
+A blockage in the vent stack of your pipe system can restrict the airflow and cause a gurgling sound.

 Getting to the vent stack requires you to get on the roof.
 Be honest with yourself.
-If you are scared and uncomfortable about climbing a ladder and maneuvering on the roof, rather get a professional to help.
+Hire a professional if you’re afraid of climbing a ladder and being on the roof.

 • You must inspect it further down the pipe when nothing is blocking the vent pipe at the top.

-• Duct tape a strong flashlight to a piece of rope, lower it down the pipe, and you should be able to see if a clog is within 7-10-feet from the top of the pipe.
+• Attach a powerful flashlight to a rope and lower it into the pipe.
+You can check for a clog within 7 to 10 feet from the top of the pipe.

-The chances are that you are not the only resident suffering from a gurgling, bubbling, and self-flushing toilet.
+There’s a good chance other residents also have a noisy, automatic toilet.
 Confirm with your neighbors if they are experiencing the same toilet issues.

 Ring them up, and they should schedule an inspection.
 Any problems they find with their city-owned pipes need to be fixed.

-We have a friend who discovered that the neighbor’s house caused their plumbing problems.
-The neighbor’s drain piping crossed their yard to connect to the main sewer, and it caused backups in both houses.
+A friend discovered that the neighbor’s house caused their plumbing problems.
+The neighbor’s drain pipe went through their yard to join the main sewer, which caused problems in both houses.

 6. Call a Plumber

-When you find that the gurgling and bubbling situation has not changed for the better after all your best efforts, it may be that the blockage is too big for you to clear, or it may be located too far inside your plumbing.
+If the gurgling and bubbling problem continues even after you’ve tried, there might be a big or deep blockage in your plumbing.
 It may be time to hand the project over to a professional plumber.

 • Specialized Tools (Sewer Scope Cameras)